Looking to buy a condo or thinking of moving into one? Before making your move, learn what condo living in Malaysia encompasses.

 Not forgetting that living in a landed property usually means that a lot of the maintenance and repair responsibilities are your own to bear – whereas a condo would appeal to people who have limited time, or are not interested in such chores.
 Another plus point of condo-living is having the recreational facilities at your doorstep – these requisite facilities and services commonly include security, cleaning of common areas, swimming pools, multi-purpose halls, playgrounds for children and courts for racquet games.

-You will be required to understand the legislations governing the strata management and maintenance like the Strata Management Act, 2013 (SMA 2013), its Regulations and legal redress through the Strata Management Tribunal.
-It’s important to know commonly used words like – ‘limited common property’, ‘share units’, ‘JMB’, ‘JMC’, ‘MC’, ‘AGM’, ‘EGM’, ‘proxies’, ‘nominees’, ‘COB’, ‘Charges’, ‘sinking fund contributions’, ‘maintenance Account’, and ’by-laws’.
+You will be required to understand the legislation governing the strata management and maintenance like the Strata Management Act, 2013 (SMA 2013), its Regulations and legal redress through the Strata Management Tribunal.
+It’s important to know commonly used words like – ‘limited common property’, ‘share units’, ‘JMB’, ‘MC’, ‘AGM’, ‘EGM’, ‘proxy’, ‘nominees’, ‘COB’, ‘Charges’, ‘sinking fund contributions’, and ’by-laws’.

-AS EXPLAINED HERE: Top 6 must-knows for strata property owners
+AS EXPLAINED HERE: A beginner’s guide for strata property owners in Malaysia

 It may be a lot more to learn as compared to owning a self-managed landed property, but having this knowledge would assure you a harmonious condo life.
 Here are a few more things you ought to know: